Emotional Neymar counts down to Pelé’s record for Brazil

-SAO PAULO (AP) — Neymar might not win three World Cups in his career like Pelé did, but he is closing in as top goal scorer ever for Brazil’s national team.
+SAO PAULO (AP) — Neymar might not win three World Cups in his career like Pelé did, but he is closing in as the top goal scorer ever for Brazil’s national team.

 He reduced the gap to nine after his Brazil’s 4-0 win over Peru on Thursday in the Copa America.

-Figures by FIFA, soccer’s international governing body FIFA, put Pelé in No. 1 spot for Brazil with 77 goals.
+Official statistics from FIFA, soccer’s international governing body, put Pelé in No. 1 spot for Brazil with 77 goals.
 Neymar has 68 after he netted the Seleção’s second against Peru.

 “It is obvious for me that this is a great honor, to be a part of Brazil history,” a tearful Neymar said in an interview full of squeaky tones and long pauses after Brazil’s victory at the Nilton Santos stadium in Rio de Janeiro.
 “To be very honest, my dream was to play for Brazil, wear this shirt.
 I never imagined I would get to these numbers.